Integrations

 Every connector on this page ships with production-grade architectural scaffolding: BaseMcpClient implementation, declared authentication strategy, vendor metadata, and category taxonomy enforcement.
 Every connector compiles cleanly under our strict TypeScript build before merge.

 ~700 catalog scaffolds elevate per customer signal.
 The architecture is in place.
 The authentication strategy is declared.
 The category taxonomy is enforced.
-Scaffolds carry the same shape as Tier-1 connectors and elevate to production-built via a documented 3-hour cluster dispatch — codegen does most of it; customer signal triggers the dispatch.
+Scaffolds carry the same shape as Tier-1 connectors and elevate to the Tier-1 rubric via a documented 3-hour cluster dispatch — codegen does most of it; customer signal triggers the dispatch.
 Most scaffolded ping() calls stub NotImplemented until the connector is activated against a real customer system.

 Plus 8 generic adapters (JDBC, OData, OpenAPI, GraphQL, SFTP, SOAP, Webhook, X12) covering any vendor whose specific adapter isn't yet in the catalog — generic patterns that bridge to a real customer system on the same write-gate posture as a Tier-1 connector.